Mujtaba-12390/Python-calculator-jupyter-notebook/README.md

-# Calculator Project using Jupyter Notebook
+# Calculator Project using Jupyter Notebook and Python
 Welcome to the Calculator Project, a fun and interactive way to perform mathematical calculations using Jupyter Notebook!
 This project is designed to provide a user-friendly interface for basic arithmetic operations, making math easy and accessible.

 ## Table of Contents